andifalk/secure-development-on-kubernetes/step2-hello-root/README.md

 ```

 Usually you even don't need the default capabilities defined by docker.
-A common use case is to run a container listening on a [priviliged tcp port (below 1024)](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html), e.g. using a http server.
+A common use case is to run a container listening on a [privileged tcp port (below 1024)](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html), e.g. using a http server.
 For this you just need the capability _CAP_NET_BIND_SERVICE_:

 ```shell